• Skip to primary navigation

 Buy Lundberg Brown Blend Rice

-How to Make Easy Chicken Fried Rice
+How to Make Healthy Chicken Fried Rice

 After you chop your ingredients like the chicken and vegetables, this healthy chicken fried rice recipe comes together fast!
+(Find the full printable recipe at the bottom of this post.)

 Make Sauce